josevcm/nfc-laboratory/README.md

 ## Releases

-Precompiled installer for x86 64 bit can be found in repository
+Precompiled installer for x86_64 can be found in repository, you can download latest version from [releases](https://github.com/josevcm/nfc-laboratory/releases/latest/)

 # How it works?